 Note for Windows users: the Thinlinc client expects your private key to be in the openssh format.
 E.g PuTTY may generate the key in another format.
 To convert the key to the openssh format, the PuTTY key generator can be used (export it in openssh format from the "conversions" menu).

 If you want to use SSH keys loaded into ssh-agent to connect to ThinLinc, you can do that by modifying your ThinLinc client.

 The method described below is unsupported by Cendio and NSC.
 Use it at your own risk.
 However, it's unlikely that anything can go wrong that you cannot fix by reinstalling the ThinLinc client.

-This has been tested on Ubuntu Linux running the ThinLinc client version 4.1.1, but it will probably work with other Linux distributions and ThinLinc client versions.
+This has been tested on Ubuntu Linux and MacOS Catalina and Big Sur running the ThinLinc client version 4.12, but it will probably work with other Linux distributions and ThinLinc client versions.
 Note: you will have to re-apply this fix every time you upgrade the ThinLinc client.

 If you use this fix, the ThinLinc client will use any keys from your ssh-agent to log in regardless of whether you have specified password or public key login in the client settings.
 Recommendation: set client to use password and don't enter anything into the password box.

-To apply the fix, run the following as root on your Linux client:
+To apply the fix, download this script and run it as root on your laptop or desktop computer (e.g

 In order to make use of hardware-accelerated OpenGL, the application needs to be launched in a certain way.